juntagrico/juntagrico/docs/1_4_release_notes.rst

     * Job duration is now a floating point value
     * Deactivated subscription can only be edited if the user has the can_change_deactivated_subscriptions permission
     * Past jobs can only be edited if the user has the can_edit_past_jobs permission
+    * Depot has now a special field for access information

 * Developer Features:
     * Added django-admin-sortable2, therefore add 'adminsortable2' to the INSTALLED_APPS setting